top of page

 CANADIAN CUSTOMERS FREE SHIPPING ON SHOCKS PACKAGES • ALASKA & HAWAII CUSTOMERS FREE SHIPPING ON SHOCK PACKAGES • US CUSTOMERS FREE SHIPPING ON ORDERS OVER $150 • SPRING KITS SHIPPED WITHIN 3-5 DAYS • SHOCK PACKAGES SHIPPED WITHIN 1-2 WEEKS • SUBSCRIBE AND SAVE ON YOUR NEXT ORDER

-If you ride a Polaris Ranger or RZR, Can-Am Defender or Maverick, Yamaha Wolverine, Kawasaki Ridge or Teryx, Honda Pioneer, or CF Moto U-Force, you’ve probably seen suspension packages mentioning “rebound adjustment.”
+If you ride a Polaris Ranger or RZR, Can-Am Defender or Maverick, Yamaha Wolverine, Kawasaki Ridge or Teryx, Honda Pioneer, or CF Moto U-Force, you’ve probably encountered suspension packages that mention “rebound adjustment.”

 What Is Rebound Adjustment?